-- 1. What are the main types of bank accounts and the differences between them? - 2.
-Identify three scenarios in which a person might purchase something using credit. - 3.
+- 1. List two mandatory and two voluntary deductions from a paycheck. - 2.
+Name three ways to track your bank account activity. - 3.
+Identify three scenarios in which a person might purchase something using credit. - 4.
 How is a credit score determined?

+Using Quotations

 "Never spend your money before you have it."

 Discuss the meaning of this quote with your students.
-Then, have them write about how it could apply to bank accounts as well as debit and credit cards, and when this quote may not be sound advice (for example, home mortgages, student loans, and car financing).
+Then, have them write about how it could apply to bank accounts as well as debit and credit cards, and when this quote may not be sound advice ( for example, home mortgages, student loans, and car financing).

-Have students research moneysmart.gov.au for tools and guidance on taking control of money.
-Visit canstar.com.au for an unbiased comparison website.
+Writing in Your Journal

+Have students write about their financial goals, making sure to include what they would like to purchase someday, what portion of their income they would like to put into savings, if they would prefer to use a debit or credit card ( or both ), and the rules they will lay out for themselves to avoid financial trouble.

+Have student volunteers present their journal entries and discuss as a class.

-Homework ,
+Homework

 Have students research local banks and determine, based on fees and requirements, which one provides the best services for their needs.
+Tell students that most banks have different types of checking and savings accounts.
 Encourage students to learn the differences between the accounts banks offer and the steps they need to take in order to open an account.
 Have volunteers share their findings with the class.

+Using Technology

 Explain to students that being patient and doing research on pricing trends can save them money.
 Tell students that there are several apps, websites, and web browser extensions whose purpose is to save them money by automatically applying coupons to purchases or tracking an item's price.
-Have students identify three ways they can use technology to save money (for example, ShopBack, Honey, Mint, and Keepa).
+Have students identify three ways they can use technology to save money (for example, Honey, Mint, Keepa).